 Defamation occurs when someone makes a false and unfavorable comment, and the individual who makes the defamatory statement may be held accountable.

 The defamatory statement should be directed at the individual.
 The reference may be implied or explicit.
-The plaintiff’s name does not need to be revealed, but the statement should include some identifiable features.
+The plaintiff’s name should not be revealed, but the statement should include some identifiable features.

 The person making the defamatory statement is aware that a third party hearing the statement will believe it to be genuine, causing damage to the person’s reputation and exposing the person to defamation.

-The truth defends defamation; hence a defamatory statement should be false.
+The truth defends defamation; hence a defamatory statement should be a false statement of fact.
 Defamation requires the untruth of the statement to be present.
 Thus if the statement is accurate, there is no defamation.

 The statement must be published and communicated to a third party for defamation to occur.